-Generating leads is too important to be left to times when a salesperson has a quiet moment (there’s never a quiet moment).
+Generating leads is too important to be left to times when a salesperson has a quiet moment.
+Remember, there’s never a quiet moment.
 It requires dedicated commitment from a properly trained, organized and managed person or team.

 5. Technology is re-engineering lead generation

 Prospects are devouring content.
 B2B buyers research extensively online before deciding on which suppliers to contact.
-They decide when, how and on what terms to interact with the selling organization.
+They decide when, how and on what terms to interact with each selling organization.

-Companies effective at generating leads are increasingly using technology, not people align with this buyer-led approach.
+Companies effective at generating leads are increasingly using technology in order to align with this buyer-led approach.
 Applications such as Pardot and Marketo allow vendors to nurture, prioritize and monitor leads.
 They perform these activities on a scale and sophistication that no human can achieve.